-We have audited the annual accounts and consolidated accounts of BHG Group AB (publ) for the year 2021 except for the corporate governance statement and the statutory sustainability report on pages 49-54 and 33-47 respectively.
+We have audited the annual accounts and consolidated accounts of BHG Group AB (publ) for the year 2024 except for the corporate governance statement and the statutory sustainability report on pages 53-64 and 32-52 respectively.
+The annual accounts and consolidated accounts of the company are included on pages 25-111 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2021 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2021 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
-Our opinions do not cover the corporate governance statement and the statutory sustainability report on pages 49-54 and 33-47 respectively.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2024 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2024 and their financial performance and cash flow for the year then ended in accordance with IFRS Accounting Standards as adopted by the EU, and the Annual Accounts Act.
+Our opinions do not cover the corporate governance statement and the statutory sustainability report on pages 53-64 and 32-52 respectively.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.

-We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the parent company and the group.
+We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the parent company and the consolidated income statement and consolidated statement of financial position for the group.